Purchases made through links earn us a small commission, at no extra cost to you.

-“This looks like something you’d see in Disneyland, or on a movie set,” I commented.
+“This looks like something you’d see in a theme park, or on a movie set,” I commented.

 Well, it turns out I was partially right in my thinking.
 Sylvan Lake was used in a movie, but it’s rock formations are all natural, even though the lake itself was made by a dam.

-We didn’t spend too much time here, just long enough to walk the trail that goes around the lake and climb on a few of the rocks.
+We didn’t spend too much time here before heading back to Deadwood, just long enough to walk the trail that goes around the lake and climb on a few of the rocks.
 I’d really like to come back here and row around on a boat- it looked so relaxing!
 Plus, Custer State Park is definitely worthy of exploring more in-depth.

 More United States Destinations and Travel Guides

 - Mount Rushmore National Memorial- An American Cultural Icon

 - Devils Tower National Monument

 - The Best of Yellowstone and Grand Teton National Parks- A 5 Day Tour

 - Winthrop, Washington- An Afternoon in the Old West